binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 I> ## Synopsis
 I>
 I> The average victim will see a valid URL and the spoof will be undetectable.
-I> Use website that you know victim is likely to spend some time at.
+I> Use a website that you know victim is likely to spend some time at.
 This can make it easier if you're running exploits manually in BeEF.
 I> Can be used to obtain credentials or simply hook with BeEF and run any number of exploits.
 I> SET would be run on the website you want to clone.
-As SET only gets the index file, you'll have to use the likes of wget to get any other missing resources you need to complete the website.
+As SET only gets the index file, you'll have to use the likes of `wget` to get any other missing resources you need to complete the website.
 Static sites are obviously the easiest.
 We don't really want to have to create a back-end for the cloned website.
 You may have to update some of the link's to external resources as well in the index.html file that SET creates.
 I> Ideally you'll have cleaned out the public web directory that apache hosts from `/var/www/`.
 If you don't, I think SET archives everything in there.

 {icon=bomb}